dawsers/hyprscroller/README.md

 its right, use `expelwindow`.

+## Fitting the Screen

+When you have a ultra-wide monitor or the default column widths don't fit your workflow, you can use manual resizing, but it is sometimes slow and tricky.

+`scroller:fitwidth` allows you to re-fit the columns you want to the screen extents.
+It accepts an argument related to the columns it will try to fit.
+The new width of each column will be proportional to its previous width relative to the other columns affected.

+1. `active`: It is similar to maximize, it will fit the active column.
+2. `visible`: All the currently fully or partially visible columns will be resized to fit the screen.
+3. `all`: All the columns in the row will be resized to fit.
+4. `toend`: All the columns from the focused one to the end of the row will be affected.
+5. `tobeg` or `tobeginning`: All the columns from the focused on to the beginning of the row will now fit the screen.

 ## Key bindings

 As an example, you could set some key bindings in your `hyprland.conf` like this: